-The study's primary endpoint was time to neutrophil engraftment, and was met based on recovery of neutrophils.
+The primary endpoint of this study was also time to neutrophil engraftment, and it was also met.
 Patients treated with omidubicel recovered their neutrophils (500 cells per microliter) with a median recovery of 11.5 days after transplantation, which is significantly shorter than the 21 days observed in the historic controls (p<0.001).
 Platelet counts recovered within a median time period of 34 days in the omidubicel treated patients, compared to 46 days in the historic controls (p<0.001).
 For both neutrophils and platelets, the percentage of patients who achieved engraftment was higher than in the historic controls.
 The age-adjusted cumulative incidence of neutrophil engraftment at 42 days following transplantation was 94% for omidubicel recipients and 85% for the CIBMTR comparator cohort.